 - Excessive alcohol consumption is not only bad for your health but can also lead to weight gain.
 Remember: beer and alcohol are high in calories.

-- Junk foods like pizza, fast-food burgers, sodas, donuts, and chips may be cheap and convenient, especially after an evening of late-night studying or partying, but the expanding waistline will make them more expensive and lead to weight gain in the long run.
+- Junk foods like pizza, fast-food burgers, sodas, donuts, and chips may be cheap and convenient, especially after an evening of late-night studying or partying, but the long term cost will be an expanding waistline.

 - If you need an extra jolt of energy after a long evening, beware of the extra calories you dump in your coffee.
 Full-fat milk, sugar, whipped cream, and flavored syrups can add up quickly.